jimuhh/LDAF-Content/industrial-hemp.md

 ### General Requirements
 All growers, processors and handlers must:
-- Apply for and obtain a license
+- Complete a license application
-- Pay $500
 - Pass a background check verifying that the you, or the Designated Responsible Party do not have:
     - A **felony conviction within ten years** immediately preceding the date of the application.
     - A **drug-related misdemeanor conviction within two years** immediately preceding the date of the application.
+- Wait for approval
+- Pay $500 per license requested
 - Buy only seeds that LDAF has designated as containing less than .3% THC.
 (See LDAF's [Variety Designation List](http://www.ldaf.state.la.us/wp-content/uploads/2023/05/Variety-Designation-List-2023May09.pdf). )
 - Have LDAF test your hemp and seed crop for THC content